pablodecm/phd_thesis/src/101_chapter_1.md

 $$ {#eq:Yukawa_Lagrangian}
 where $\lambda_l$ , $\lambda_u$ and $\lambda_f$ are the Yukawa coupling
 parameters.
 A charge-conjugate transformation
 $\phi \rightarrow i \sigma_2 \phi^\dagger$ is used to give mass to up-type quarks.
-For the quark sector, the $\lambda_u$ and $\lambda_d$ coupling can be express by a single non diagonal matrix in the flavour basis, referred to as Cabibbo-Kobayashi-Maskawa (CKM matrix) [@Cabibbo:1963yz; @Kobayashi:1973fv], which can in turn be parametrised by three angles and a complex phase.
-The fact the matrix is not diagonal leads to flavour mixing, due to the mass eigenstates being different from flavour eigenstates.
+For the quark sector, the $\lambda_u$ and $\lambda_d$ couplings can be expressed by a single non diagonal matrix in the flavour basis, referred to as Cabibbo-Kobayashi-Maskawa (CKM matrix) [@Cabibbo:1963yz; @Kobayashi:1973fv], which can in turn be parametrised by three angles and a complex phase.
+The fact that the matrix is not diagonal leads to flavour mixing, due to the mass eigenstates being different from flavour eigenstates.
 Another relevant property of fermion masses is that after spontaneous symmetry breaking, the fermion mass